lm-webui/lm-webui/README.md

 # LM WebUI 🛡️

-**LM-WebUI** is a self-hosted workspace for running AI on your own hardware.
-It brings chat, vision, image generation, file context, and provider orchestration into one interface — with a built-in Runtime Manager to install and manage the runtimes and models underneath, no terminal required.
+**LM-WebUI** makes running local AI as easy as installing an app.
+No more juggling separate apps, model or vendor limitations, or runtime setup headaches.
+A built-in Runtime Manager will manages runtime and models for you, while chat, vision, image generation, and file context all live in one interface inside your own machine.
 Built for privacy-first and sovereign AI systems.

 <p align="center">
   <img src="./assets/demo.png" width="1080" />